1Panel-dev/1Panel/README.md

 ## Security Information

-If you discover any security issues, please contact us through: wanghe@fit2cloud.com.
+If you discover any security issues, please refer to [SECURITY.md](/SECURITY.md).

 ## License